 - Block execution of executable content dropped from email (webmail/mail-client)

-Now a day, there has been a subsequent increase in spear-phishing, and even an employee’s personal emails are targeted.
-ASR enables enterprise administrators to apply file policies on personal email for both webmail & mail clients on company devices for protection from threats.
+Nowadays, there has been a subsequent increase in spear-phishing, and even an employee’s personal emails are targeted.
+ASR enables enterprise administrators to apply file policies to personal email in both webmail & mail clients on company devices to protect against threats.

 Read: Remote Code Execution attacks and Prevention steps